particle-iot/docs/src/content/guide/getting-started/tinker.md

 ##Step Four: analogWrite

 In this example, we'll plug an LED into D0 and change its brightness with analogWrite.
+(D0 is a <span class = "footnoteLink"> PWM pin.<span class = "footnote"> A <a href = "https://en.wikipedia.org/wiki/Pulse-width_modulation">Pulse Width Modulation (PWM)</a> output is a digital output that can be filtered through various means to create a pseudo analog output.
+It is possible to analogWrite to `D0` through its PWM functionality. </span></span>)

 Wire up your LED with one of your resistors as follows: